The Best SQLite Editor is the One in Your Editor

 utilities.

-This can be useful when another process has modified the JSON value while manually editing the value through the extension UI.
+This can be useful when another process has modified the JSON value while you are manually editing the value through the extension UI.

 Rather than overwriting the entire JSON value, only the properties that changed in the edit will be applied, preserving non-conflicting external changes.

-- Conflicts will still be resolved in favor of last-write, same as in the case of non-JSON values.
+- Conflicts will still be resolved in favor of last-write, the same as with non-JSON values.

 - This is subject to the limitations of SQLite's patch functions, specifically with respect to arrays, which are overwritten in whole.